-It’s not when you visit the gym before you are active, there are so many things you can do examples of which include and not limited to taking up a jog or joining a sports team.
 There are a number of ways to stay active and do not have to be very expensive.
 Opting for a more active lifestyle can be as simple as daily tasks with more energy or small changes in routine.

 Here we have some few tips for you:

 - Speed up housework.
-Tidy up faster until you start sweating.
+Tidy up faster until you start sweating

-- Play some music for 10 minute and dance.
+- Play some music for 10 minute and dance

 - Make sure you target the time it takes you to walk to and from the train station daily.
 Can you walk faster?

-- Use stairs for trips less than four floors.
+- Use stairs rather than the elevator.